Common Questions About Divorce

 If you file a Petition for Dissolution of Marriage, your spouse must be notified.
 Once they have been officially “served,” they are typically required to submit a written response in 20 days or less.
 Your spouse can either submit an answer, contest the information in the divorce papers, or file a counter-petition of their own.
 If they do not respond within 20 days, you may be able to file a default judgement with the court and continue the process of divorce without your spouse’s input.
 If this occurs, and you go through the divorce process without your spouse, they are still legally obligated to fulfill the terms of their divorce.

-Make sure your divorce goes smoothly by contacting a Pensacola divorce attorney right away.
+Make sure your divorce goes smoothly by contacting an attorney right away.

 Can I Divorce My Spouse if They’re Missing?